marcm200/lyapunov-core/README.md

 ## (1) Quick start

-Compile the program in a C++ compiler, best with speed and math optimization flags on, and run it via (assuming the file is named lyapunov.exe throughout this document).
+Compile the program main.cpp in a C++ compiler, best with speed and math optimization flags on, and run it via (assuming the file is named lyapunov.exe throughout this document).

 `lyapunov.exe <quickstart.txt`